The first Lincoln cents went into circulation on this day in 1909 — they were issued in honor of the centennial of Abraham Lincoln’s birth in 1809.

 What numismatical discoveries have you made in your homeschool (or on other planets) this Hercules Term? 😊

-❡ Explore more: The Mint has a remarkably comprehensive set of free lesson plans and games available on a wide range of topics for students of all ages — just the thing to get some educational treasure hunting under way! 🔎
+❡ Lessons that make cents: The Mint has a remarkably comprehensive set of free lesson plans and games available on a wide range of topics for students of all ages — just the thing to get some educational treasure hunting under way! 🔎

 ❡ Homeschool history: For a quick illustrated review of the life of Abraham Lincoln, turn to page 316 in your River Houses history encyclopedia. 📚

-❡ Make it a tradition: Why not pick up an old roll of circulated coins of any denomination at your local grocery store or bank each week and invite your students to go through it around the kitchen table.
-A whole world of historical and geographical discovery awaits them! 💰
+❡ Make it a tradition: Why not pick up a couple of rolls of circulated coins of any denomination at your local grocery store or bank each week and invite your students to go through it around the kitchen table.
+A whole world of historical, chronological, and geographical discovery awaits them! 💰

 ❡ Cabinets of wonder: This is one of our occasional posts on the educational value of Collections & Collecting.
 Add your name to our weekly mailing list and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞